 Lightly sweetened, maple oat sourdough sandwich bread features whole rolled oats and whole wheat flour.
 It has a soft tender crumb and earthy flavor, ideal for sammies and toast!
+Use a fluffy, doubled in size Sourdough Bread Starter for the best crumb.
 This recipe is vegetarian and vegan friendly.

 There are many sourdough variations and while I adore a crusty classic or multigrain sourdough, I can never pass up a softer loaf for toast, sandwiches and of course, French toast.